alextes/next-boilerplate/docs/question-and-input.md

 ## Accessibility?

-* Not sure if we have any checks here, most likely just basic support as usual
+* Does Rituals have any special or uncommon standards for accessibility?

 ## Styleguide